alyssadurante/Galaxy-Design-System/content/atoms/effects.md

 ---
 title: "Effects"
 subtitle: "Effects"
-metaTitle: "Galaxy Design System | Atoms > Colors"
+metaTitle: "Galaxy Design System | Atoms: Effects"
 metaDescription: "This is the meta description for this page"
 ---